Mueller facing new Republican pressure to resign in Russia probe

 Kelley told Fox News on Friday that he stands by those comments.

-Mueller, meanwhile, has been criticized by Republicans for the makeup of his investigate team, which includes several Democratic donors.
+Mueller, meanwhile, has been criticized by Republicans for the makeup of his investigative team, which includes several Democratic donors.

 “As these various Russian related allegations swirl, I think Mueller increasingly regrets his decision to pick a staff in which half of the prosecutors had either given to, or participated, in Democratic causes,” Trusty said.
 “That was an unforced error.”